stan-dev/design-docs/designs/0032-stan-output-formats.md

 For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

-For backwards compatibility, we will maintain the current CmdStan Stan CSV output file format, as is.
 We propose to develop additional output handlers which produce multiple output streams, each reporting on one facet of the model-data-inference process.
 Given a designated directory, the output handler will create appropriately named output files in this directory.
 These streams will be in known, standard formats, allowing for easier downstream processing.
+For backwards compatibility we will maintain the current CmdStan Stan CSV output file format, as is.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-For a given run of an inference algorithm given a model and data, the outputs of interest can be categorized in terms of information source and content and information structure.
+For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be categorized in terms of information source and content and information structure.